top of page

 Degradation by Ozone

 When ozone comes into contact with plastic, the ozone molecule interacts with the carbon chains.
 This disrupts the chemical bonds, causing the chains to break into smaller fragments.
 UVC light has the same effect.
-The breakdown of plastic by ozone or UVC can produce more reactive compounds the destabilize many plastics.
+The breakdown of plastic by ozone or UVC can produce more reactive compounds that destabilize many plastics.

 Impact on CPAP Machines

 Over time, ozone and UVC exposure weakens the plastic, making it brittle, cracked, and more susceptible to tearing.
-The degradation can cause plastic components to become:
+The degradation can cause plastic components to become

 • Brittle: Fragile plastic parts are more prone to breaking during cleaning or use, potentially causing leaks and hindering therapy.